 Miraflores district in Peru’s capital, Lima, is one of the most beautiful and popular neighborhoods among visitors and locals alike.
-As one of the city’s most affluent districts, Miraflores exudes a very unique charm.
+As one of the city’s most affluent districts, Miraflores exudes a unique charm.
 With a mix of renovated colonial buildings and an international ambiance, its popularity is hardly surprising.

 Although you can already find the main sights in Miraflores in our comprehensive Lima 1-day Sightseeing Guide, we want to take a closer look at the best things to do in Miraflores here and tell you more about this great neighborhood.